jheinnic/consequent/README.md

 #### Optional fields

  * `eventThreshold` - set the number of events that will trigger a new snapshot
+ * `storeEventPack` - record events contributing to snapshot as a pack, default is false
  * `snapshotDuringPartition` - sets whether snapshots can be created during partitions, default is false*
  * `snapshotOnRead` - sets whether or not snapshots should be created on reads, default is false for domain models